w3c/trace-context/http_header_format_rationale.md

 ## Vendor name in a key

 Sign `@` is allowed in a key for easy parsing of vendor name out of the tracestate key.
-The idea is that with the registry of tracing vendors one can easily understand the vendor name and how to parse it's trace state.
+The idea is that with the registry of tracing vendors one can easily understand the vendor name and how to parse it's tracestate.
 Without `@` sign parsing will be more complicated.
 Also `@` sign has known semantics in addressing for protocols like ftp and e-mails.

 ## Versioning